 - As mentioned above, certain qualified clients may negotiate a performance-based fee arrangement.
 Such arrangements can motivate us to make riskier or more speculative investments than we would under another arrangement.
-Also, when performance based and non-performance-based fee accounts are managed under the same strategy, we have incentive to allocate limited investment opportunities to performance-based fee accounts in order to benefit from resulting growth. - We participate in a client referral program administered by TD Ameritrade, Inc., a third-party broker and custodian ("TDA").
-This participation creates an incentive for us to recommend TDA over other brokers for trading and custodial services.
-This is because if we maintain more relationships with TDA, they are more likely to refer potential clients to us. - We also receive certain benefits at no or reduced cost from TDA and Schwab Institutional, an affiliate of Charles Schwab & Co., Inc., a third-party broker dealer.
+Also, when performance based and non-performance-based fee accounts are managed under the same strategy, we have incentive to allocate limited investment opportunities to performance-based fee accounts in order to benefit from resulting growth. - We also receive certain benefits at no or reduced cost from TD Ameritrade, Inc. and Schwab Institutional, an affiliate of Charles Schwab & Co., Inc., a third-party broker dealer.
 These include, but are not limited to, trading software, research, and administration services.
 Receipt of these benefits may incline us to recommend these brokers/custodians over others.